 - Make it your own.
 Don’t worry about what the person on the mat next to you is doing.
 Listen to your body and push back into child’s pose when needed.
 (A lovely, lovely pose.)

 - Many of our yoga classes take place in a heated room (some unheated class options are available in our Lakeside or Streetside Studios.
 See our schedule.).
 The heat provides an amazing environment for opening the muscles and detoxing the body (you sweat out all the crud.)
 Beginners should note that it’s normal to feel a bit uncertain of the heat the first couple of times you practice.
 But that feeling typically passes by the third or fourth class.
 And by the fifth class?
 You’ll crave the heat.
 It’s magical.

 Although beginners can and do attend any of our classes, following are the very best options for absolute beginners (normal class rates apply):

 - Yoga for Beginners (Regular ‘class-style’ held once per week.
 Low to no heat.)

 - Gentle Flow (An easier version of our popular ‘Flow’ class.
 Held four times per week.
 Heated and unheated options available.)

-- Beginners Yoga Series (Workshop.
+- Beginners Yoga Series (4-week workshop.
 No heat.)
 (Held at various times throughout the year)